 arrange, in relation to carrying out work, includes supervision of the carrying out of the work;

-Code means the Code of Fair Practice for Retirement Villages 2015 set out in the Fair Trading (Retirement Villages Code) Regulations 2015 Schedule 1;
+Code means the Interim Code of Practice for Retirement Villages (No. 2) 2018 set out in the Fair Trading (Retirement Villages Interim Code) Regulations (No. 2) 2018 Schedule 1;

 communal amenity means any amenity provided or made available by the administering body of a retirement village for the use of all residents of the village;